 3. Show empathy for your toddler.
 It's hard always being told what to do.

-Check out my checklists for life's hard moments. ?
+Check out my parenting guide, Now What? for life's hard moments for more bedtime tips.